addcarwidgets logoAdd Car Widgets

 Still broken?
 Run the full flowchart

-If none of the four steps land, the problem is probably not iPhone-17-specific.
-The diagnostic flowchart walks every failure mode in order, and the 15-reasons guide covers the long-tail causes — restrictions toggles, Siri disabled, region settings — that predate the 17 entirely.
+If none of the nine fixes land, the problem is probably not iPhone-17-specific.
+The diagnostic flowchart walks every failure mode in order, the 15-reasons guide covers the long-tail causes — restrictions toggles, Siri disabled, region settings — that predate the 17 entirely, and if you keep coming back to the cable, a good wireless adaptersidesteps the port problem for good.
+Apple's own CarPlay overview lists the baseline requirements worth confirming first.

 Why did CarPlay stop working when I upgraded to iPhone 17?